About our cookies

 Not personal (for this website): Twitter, Facebook and other similar services

 Like almost all other websites, we sometimes use the standard Twitter or Facebook buttons, and similar.
 Again, if you're logged out of these services, they have no personal information about you.
 Since it's not personal information, we aren't specifically asking you for prior consent to use them.

 You can turn off tracking by Twitter here.

 We believe that relevant, tailored advertising based on other things you've looked at is a good thing, incidentally: it's much less irritating than scattergun ads containing completely irrelevant stuff.
 Every time we speak about this to other people, it seems people think the same, too.

 How we inform you about our cookie use

-For personal cookies that identify you to us, we have another notice on every log-in screen, clearly communicating that if you log in, we'll use a personally-identifiable cookie.
+For personal cookies that identify you to us, we have a notice on every log-in screen, clearly communicating that if you log in, we'll use a personally-identifiable cookie.